seng438-winter-2023/seng438-a4-JinsuKwak/seng438-a4-team_number.md

 # Analysis drawn on the effectiveness of each of the test classes
-For the Range class, our test suites were somewhat effective, we started out with 87% line coverage as well as 66% mutation coverage .
-This means that there were tests for the majority of the code in the methods.
-Carrying out mutation testing allow us to create tests that we did not come up with initially, strengthening the effectiveness of our test suite.

-As for the DataUtilities class, we Started off with 99% line coverage and 89% mutation coverage, concluding that our test suite for DataUtilities was highly effective.
-Increasing the mutation coverage above 90% would be very difficult in this case, as many of the mutants created may not be applicable or are equivalent mutants.

 # A discussion on the effect of equivalent mutants on mutation score accuracy